Data Restoration

 Use the catalog to check for completeness

 When you restore from backup, a comprehensive catalog can let you know that everything has been recovered.
 This is invaluable if you are faced with an expensive data recovery scenario for a failed drive.
 If the drive has been well cataloged, you can know with certainty whether everything has been recovered, or whether you need to spring for costly extreme measures, like clean-room recovery.
 You can use the catalog to research what's missing as soon as you are aware there is a problem, and to check for the completeness after you've restored from backups.
-Figure 1 shows the Find Missing Items command in Expression Media.
+Figure 1 shows the Find Missing Items command in Media Pro.

-Figure 1 You can use a catalog to determine what is missing both before and after a restoration.
-Your catalogs will need to be complete, and they will need to be backed up safely. |
+Find Missing Files in Expression Media Figure 1 You can use a catalog to determine what is missing both before and after a restoration.
+Your catalogs will need to be complete, and they will need to be backed up safely.

 Check for data integrity